Klackygears/qmk_firmware/keyboards/40percentclub/25/keymaps/klackygears/readme.md

-# The default split keymap for 25
+# klackygears split keymap for 25